PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/lab18-image_manipulation.md

 ## Version 2

 Use the `colorsys` library to increase the saturation, decrease the saturation, and rotate the hue.
-Colorsys represents colors as floats in the range 0.0 - 1.0.
+If you don't have colorsys installed, run `pip install colorsys` in a terminal.
+Colorsys represents colors as floats in the range 0.0 - 1.0, whereas pillow uses ints in the range 0 - 255.
+You'll have to convert between these two representations.

 ```python
 import colorsys